Tributes paid to 17-year-old who died after coronavirus diagnosis

 Tributes have been paid to the Mayo Leaving Cert student Sally Maaz who died last week after testing positive for the coronavirus.

 The 17-year-old, who was a student at Ballyhaunis Community school, was being treated in hospital for a long-term heart condition when she contracted the virus.
-She died on Friday, April 24th.
+Sally was born with a congenital heart defect and had become ill last year.
+She was hospitalised in March with a chest infection and was tested three times for the virus.
+The first two came back negative but the third was positive.
+Sally died on Friday, April 24th.

 In a tribute posted on her school’s website, principal David McDonagh described Sally as a “committed and conscientious student” and a “much loved member of the school community, popular with both students and teachers alike”.